11th Development Dialogue

 - Land grabbing

-The event will host more than 30 international speakers and aims to open both formal and informal spaces for all to contribute to the debate of bridging voices in development (CLICK HERE to read the programme).
+The event hosted more than 30 international speakers and aimed to open both formal and informal spaces for all to contribute to the debate of bridging voices in development.